boniface/quick.io/docs/overview/client-architecture.rst

 		backoff = 100;
 	});

-Once a connection with the server has been re-established, and once all handshakes have been completed the client must do the following, `in this order`:
+Once a connection with the server has been re-established, and once all handshakes have been completed, the client must do the following, `in this order`:

 1. Go through all callbacks that exist and fire a -1 "disconnected" error on them, being sure not to trample any new callbacks that come in as a result of triggering the old ones.
 2. Subscribe to all events that exist in the client by sending a new /qio/on event to the server for each event, listening for any errors while subscribing.